ssardina-agts/elevator-sarl-base/README.md

 ### EXAMPLES

+First of all, build your application by running:

+	mvn clean package

+This will generate corresponding JAR files under `target/`.
 By default Maven produces the JAR file without dependencies, as plugin `maven-assembly-plugin` is too slow to compile.
 However, we can run the system using `exec-maven-plugin` via the command `exec:java`, which will run class `BootMAS` and automatically deal with all dependencies: